|

 public key to stdout.

-- -Z cipher
+-Z

 - Specifies the cipher to use for encryption when writing an OpenSSH-format

 private key file.
-The list of available ciphers may be obtained using Qq
+The list of available ciphers may be obtained using

-ssh -Q cipher .
-The default is ``aes256-ctr''.
+"ssh -Q cipher".
+The default is “aes256-ctr”.

-- -z serial_number
+-z

 - Specifies a serial number to be embedded in the certificate to distinguish

-this certificate from others from the same CA. If the serial_number
+this certificate from others from the same CA. If the

-is prefixed with a `+' character, then the serial number will be
+character, then the serial number will be incremented for each certificate

-default serial number is zero.
+signed on a single command-line.
+The default serial number is zero.

-When generating a KRL, the -z flag is used to specify a
+When generating a KRL, the -z flag is

-KRL version number.
+used to specify a KRL version number.

-ssh-keygen may be used to generate groups for the Diffie-Hellman Group
+ssh-keygen may be used to generate groups

-Exchange (DH-GEX) protocol.
-Generating these groups is a two-step process:
+for the Diffie-Hellman Group Exchange (DH-GEX) protocol.
+Generating these

-first, candidate primes are generated using a fast, but memory intensive
+groups is a two-step process: first, candidate primes are generated using a

-process.
-These candidate primes are then tested for suitability (a
+fast, but memory intensive process.
+These candidate primes are then tested

-CPU-intensive process).
+for suitability (a CPU-intensive process).

-Generation of primes is performed using the -M
+Generation of primes is performed using the

-the -O bits option.
-For example:
+-O bits option.
+For

-Dl # ssh-keygen -M generate -O bits=2048
+# ssh-keygen -M generate -O bits=2048

 moduli-2048.candidates